 Click on a tab to see a short description for each setting.

-In other words, you can set the expiration date, which means that you can choose the exact date and time that this web page will display in your playlist or layout, or you can set the “Always” and “Forever” setting and the web page will never expire.
+In other words, you can set the expiration date, which means you can choose the exact date and time this web page will display in your playlist or layout.
+More details are here.

 If a web page or web widget isn’t loading or a player is offline, you can choose an image to appear instead of a black or white error screen.
 Just click inside the box and choose your image from your account.